akvo/akvo-flow/reports/doc/DeploymentNotes.md

         ...
     }

+Note that the root (/) location should be the last location definition in the Nginx config as it will handle any top level requests that don't match other more specific location definitions.

-The Akvo FLOW Dashboard app explicitl depends on being able to fetch generated reports from the hardcoded URL `/report` and the reports app generates these reports at the hardcoded path `/tmp/akvo/flow/reports`.
+The Akvo FLOW Dashboard app explicitly depends on being able to fetch generated reports from the hardcoded URL `/report` and the reports app generates these reports at the hardcoded path `/tmp/akvo/flow/reports`.
 Consequently, Nginx **must** be configured accordingly:

     location /report/ {
         alias /tmp/akvo/flow/reports/;
         autoindex off;
         allow all;
     }

+Full Nginx configuration for the service is available at [reports/config/server/etc/nginx/sites-enabled/flow-reports.conf](/reports/config/server/etc/nginx/sites-enabled/flow-reports.conf)